meltdown800/anime-land/README.md

 # 🌐 Anime Site - Docker Setup

 A simple static website hosted inside a Docker container using **nginx** on an **Ubuntu Server** VM.
+This is just a test and won't be extended anymore.

 ---